Our Services - Resident Services

 Hairdressing/Barber |

-There is a hairdresser/barber on the premises two (2) days per week available at a reasonable cost to the residents.
-We understand the importance in supporting our residents in looking and feeling their best.
-No money is exchanged at the time of the service.
-Charges are added to the Resident's accommodation invoice at the end of the month.
 The hairdresser/barber will attempt to accommodate residents and families who wish to have their hair styled for special occasions whenever possible.
 We ask that you provide sufficient notice (i.e. one week) in advance of special appointments. |

 Behavioural Support Ontario (BSO)